PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/cutadapt/cutadapt.rst

 ==========================  ==================  ==========================  ==========  =====================================================================================================================================================================================================================================================================================================================================================================================================
 name                        type                prefix                      position    documentation
 ==========================  ==================  ==========================  ==========  =====================================================================================================================================================================================================================================================================================================================================================================================================
-outputFilename              Optional<Filename>  -o                                      Write trimmed reads to FILE.
+adapter                     Optional<String>    -a                                      Sequence of an adapter ligated to the 3' end (paired data: of the first read).
+The adapter and subsequent bases are trimmed.
+If a '$' character is appended ('anchoring'), the adapter is only found if it is a suffix of the read. outputFilename              Optional<Filename>  -o                                      Write trimmed reads to FILE.
 FASTQ or FASTA format is chosen depending on input.
 The summary report is sent to standard output.
 Use '{name}' in FILE to demultiplex reads into multiple files.
 Default: write to standard output secondReadFile              Optional<Filename>  -p                                      Write second read in a pair to FILE. debug                       Optional<Boolean>   --debug                                 Print debugging information.